dps923/winter2020/graded-work/assign2.md

 We need an app that will display performance information for quarterbacks in the current 2018 season in the National Football League.

 The app’s first view will be a table view, showing a list of quarterback names.
-Two "detail" views will be available.
-One will show info about the player, while the other will show performance-related information.
+Two more views will be available.
+One view will show personal info about the player, while the other will show performance-related info.
 The app also allows the user to update performance data, by entering new values after a game finishes.

-The following shows the navigation path from the list to the "info" view.
+The following shows the navigation path from the list to the first "personal info" view.

 <img class="border1" src="images/a2-list-v1.png" alt="List"><img class="border1" src="images/a2-info-v1.png" alt="Detail">

 <br>

-The following shows the navigation path from the list to the "performance" view.
+The following shows the navigation path from the list to the "performance info" view.

 > To be posted